reberthkss/reberthkss/README.md

 ***

 Hi!
-I'm Reberth, from São Paulo/Brazil.
+My name is Reberth and i'm from São Paulo/Brazil.
 A developer that's current working with mobile development.

 Current working on Cernov Apps, we work developing mobile apps using react-native and flutter.
 Some customers are: